+Electricity

-Electricity Repair category 1 Notes A precautionary check of the electrical system is advised by a qualified electrician who can advise on any necessary remedial/upgrading works prior to purchase.
-The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
+Repair category 1

+Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.
+The wiring system has been upgraded within recent years and is along modern lines.
+It will be appreciated that the system was not checked or tested and it is assumed that all works were carried out by a registered electrical contractor to current regulations.
+This should be confirmed.